Margaret Abbott

 Margaret Ives Abbott (June 15, 1878 – June 10, 1955) was an American amateur golfer.
 She was the first American woman to win an Olympic event: the women's golf tournament at the 1900 Summer Olympics.

-Born in Calcutta (now Kolkata), India, in 1878, Abbott moved with her family to Chicago in 1884.
-She joined the Chicago Golf Club in Wheaton, Illinois, where she was coached by Charles B. Macdonald and H. J. Whigham.
+Born in Calcutta (now Kolkata), British Raj, in 1878, Abbott moved with her family to Chicago in 1884.
+She joined the Chicago Golf Club in Wheaton, Illinois, where she received coaching from Charles B. Macdonald and H. J. Whigham.
 In 1899, she traveled with her mother to Paris to study art.
-In October 1900, along with her mother, she signed up for a women's golf tournament without realizing that it was the second modern Olympics.
+The following year, along with her mother, she signed up for a women's golf tournament without realizing that it was the second modern Olympics.
 Abbott won the tournament with a score of 47 strokes; her mother tied for seventh place.
 Abbott received a porcelain bowl as a prize.

 In December 1902, she married the writer Finley Peter Dunne.
 They later moved to New York and had four children.
 Abbott died at the age of 76 in 1955, never realizing that she won an Olympic event.
 She was not well known until Paula Welch, a professor at the University of Florida, researched her life.
 In 2018, The New York Times published her belated obituary.

 Life and career

 Early life

-Margaret Ives Abbott was born on June 15, 1878, in Calcutta (now Kolkata), India, to Charles and Mary Ives Abbott.
+Margaret Ives Abbott was born on June 15, 1878, in Calcutta (now Kolkata), British Raj, to Charles and Mary Ives Abbott.
 Her father was a wealthy American merchant who died in 1879.
 Margaret, along with her mother and her siblings, moved to Boston.
 During her teenage years, her mother became literary editor of the Chicago Herald and the family moved to Chicago in 1884.

 In the late nineteenth century, women were restricted from competing in various sports.
 Golf clubs allowed women to play only if they were accompanied by a man.
 Abbott, along with her mother, began playing golf at the Chicago Golf Club in Wheaton, a suburb of Chicago.
 She was coached by amateur golfers Charles B. Macdonald and H. J. Whigham.
 Abbott and Macdonald partnered in an 1897 tournament at Washington Park.
 She won several local tournaments, and by 1899, she had a two handicap.
 She was referred to as a "fierce competitor", and was known to have a "classy backswing".
 That same year, she and her mother traveled to Paris.
 Her mother researched and wrote a travel guide A Woman's Paris: A Handbook of Every-day Living in the French Capital (1900); Margaret studied art alongside Auguste Rodin and Edgar Degas.